1999 Atlantic hurricane season: Storm names

-The following names were used during the 1999 Atlantic hurricane season in North Atlantic for systems that reached at least tropical storm intensity.
-It is the same list used for the 1993 season.
+The following list of names was used for named storms that formed in the north Atlantic in 1999.
+This was the same list used for the 1993 season.
 A storm was named Lenny for the first (and only) time in 1999.

 Retirement

-The World Meteorological Organization retired the names Floyd and Lenny in the spring of 2000 and replaced them with Franklin and Lee for use in the 2005 season.
+The World Meteorological Organization retired the names Floyd and Lenny in the spring of 2000 from the Atlantic hurricane name lists on account of their destructiveness.
+They were replaced with Franklin and Lee for the 2005 season.

 Season effects

-This is a table of all the tropical cyclones in the 1999 Atlantic hurricane season.
-It denotes their durations, names, intensities, areas affected, damages and death tolls.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or low.
+This is a table of all of the storms that formed in the 1999 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1999 USD.